 Montana yearly requires corporations to file reports between the first day of January and the 15th day of April.
 The cost of filing is $20.
 Corporations in Montana are subject to Montana tax laws.
 The corporate tax rate of Montana is 6.75 percent (with a minimum fee of $50).

 A corporation in Montana that plans to hire employees needs to have an Employer Identification Number (EIN), which is a federal tax identification number issued by the IRS.
 Furthermore, EINs are required by most banks for opening business bank accounts.
 A federal tax identification number is obtainable via an application to the IRS online.
 State tax IDs are not required in Montana.

 If you need help with a Montana corporation, post your legal need at UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.